 They will cook for 30 to 40 minutes in the oven until the potatoes are fully cooked through and soft.

 Once they have been removed from the oven, spoon any sauce left in the skillet over the potatoes.
-This makes sure you get the maximum amount of flavor from your fondant potatoes.
+This makes sure you get the maximum amount of flavor.

-And that’s it!
-Making fondant potatoes couldn’t be easier and they can easily cook away in the background while you prepare the rest of Sunday roast.
+Making a side dish couldn’t be easier and they cook while finish cooking the rest of your meal.

 What potatoes are best for this recipe?